satyajit-patil/Nevernote/readme.md

 ## How to run the API Server

-1. Clone the repository with `get clone https://github.com/satyajit-patil/Nevernote.git`
+1. Clone the repository with `git clone https://github.com/satyajit-patil/Nevernote.git`

-2. `cd app`
+2. `cd Nevernote/app`

 3. Build a version of the docker container:
 `docker build --tag nevernote:{VERSION} .`